 Our Theory of Change builds on the research outlined in our Impact Reports above.
 Through a series of workshops and planning sessions (in part supported by Teach First and Project Oracle), we identified key trends and outcomes from each of our programmes.
 These outcomes have in turn been reflected in our Theory of Change.
 In doing so, we hope to present a framework that captures our impact as a whole organisation rather than on a programme by programme basis.

-A Theory of Change is a live document: we have updated our original Theory of Change for the 2017-2018 season - download the full PDF document here.
+A Theory of Change is a live document - check out the most recent version here.
 We have also created programme-specific Theories of Change to ensure that all of our work is aligned with our overall impact goals.

 What effect does music have on young people?